FrancoBujakiewicz/prisma/README.md

    ### Theme loading

 As you can see in [prisma.lua](./prisma.lua), there can be some conceptual fixes with the packages loading.
-Performance shouldn't be a issue, isn't so usual have so many languages files and switch between they so rapidly.
+Performance shouldn't be an issue, it's uncommon have so many language files and switch between them so quickly.
 I made it in a way that works, not focused to optimization for now.
-Those issues could be:
+These issues could be:

   - The `default` is reloaded each time the language changes.
   - Should be better check if the language doesn't change between files.
-  - Are loaded from disk each time instead catch they to reutilize.
+  - They are loaded from disk each time instead of being catched for reuse.

    ### Automatic theme definitions

-   Idea to generate themes from a single template, without creating a file for each one, just defining a color palette to apply the template without manual configuration, this approach is good if you want the languages share the color distribution.
-This automatization give you less control, so there is no reason to discard the option to define the languages themes manually, both automatic generation and specific files.
+   Idea to generate themes from a single template, without creating a file for each one — just define a color palette to apply the template automatically, this approach is good if you want the languages share the color distribution.
+This automatization gives you less control, so there's no reason to discard the option to defining the languages themes manually, both automatic generation and specific files.

 ## Credits

-Example code you see in the screenshots and `testfiles/` are from other repositories:
+Example code you see in the screenshots and `testfiles/` come from other repositories:

 - [testfiles/term.go](./testfiles/term.go): [ollama/ollama](https://github.com/ollama/ollama/blob/main/readline/term.go)
 - [testfiles/webfinger.rb](./testfiles/webfinger.rb): [mastodon/mastodon](https://github.com/mastodon/mastodon/blob/main/app/lib/webfinger.rb)